argocon22Workshop/ArgoCDRollouts/docs/exercise-101/exercise3.md

 1. Go to the Argo CD application and  click on the `APP DIFF` button.
 1. Take a note of the differences in the ArgoCD application, app will be OutOfSync.
 The replica count is changed to 3.
 1. Click on  `SYNC` button (Select the default options and synchronize all manifests) on the  application UI to apply the desired manifest.
-1. Once it's deployed, Application is marked as healthy and the number of pods will increased to 3.
+1. Once it's deployed, Application is marked as healthy and the number of pods will be increased to 3.

-#### Optional Exercise
+#### Optional Step

 Update the replica count to one without making any changes to the source code of Git?